ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

 }
 ```

-Detailed explanation of feeManagerConfig can be found [here](./customize-a-subnet.md#configuring-dynamic-fees).
+Detailed explanation of feeManagerConfig can be found in the [precompiles documentation](./customize-a-subnet.md#configuring-dynamic-fees).

 With the above `upgrade.json`, we intend to change the `adminAddresses` at timestamp `1660658400`: